 Salmon meat is typically oily and fatty, which can contribute to a “fishy” taste that some may not like.
 However, don’t let the richness of salmon deter you from trying grilled, fried, poached or baked salmon fillets.
 Chum, coho and pink salmon are a little milder in taste than some other varieties, which may be a good alternative for anyone intimidated by the richness of chinook or sockeye.

 When cooking baked salmon, or preparing it with any other method, make sure you keep an eye on your meal.
 Salmon meat is very easy to overdo, and too much time in the oven can give salmon a pungent fish taste that is a turn off for many people.

 - Keep the skin on your salmon when cooking!
 The salmon skin adds great moisture during the cooking process.
-If you’ve got a fresh catch, just make sure to remove the scales during the
+If you’ve got a fresh catch, just make sure to remove the scales during the fish cleaning process.

 The United States Department of Agriculture Food Safety and Inspection Service recommends baking salmon to 145 degrees Fahrenheit, internally.
 However, many sources recommend cooking salmon and other fish to 140 degrees and letting the fish rest off the heat source to continue cooking up to 145 degrees.

 When baking your salmon, you can also check the way the flesh looks when you cook it.
 “How do you know when salmon is done?” is an essential question for home chefs to figure out.
 Aside from temperature, you can look at the flakiness of the flesh and the color.